-• First prize:
+First prize:

-The first prize is a one week trip to CERN for a maximum of 11 people (up to nine students and up to two accompanying adults) to carry out experiments at a time to be agreed between CERN and the winning team, ideally in September 2016.
-CERN will cover the full cost including travel, accommodation and food.
+The first prize is a 10-12 days long trip to CERN for a maximum of 11 people (up to nine students and up to two accompanying adults) to carry out their experiments at a time to be agreed between CERN and the winning teams, ideally between August and October 2017.
+CERN will cover the full cost including travel, accommodation and board.